What is genital herpes?

 How is it transmitted?

-Herpes is spread through microabrasions during vaginal, oral or anal sex with an infected partner.
-It is most easily spread when a blister is present, but it is often spread at other times, too.
+Herpes is spread through micro abrasions during vaginal, oral or anal sex with an infected partner.
+It is also possible to spread oral herpes through kissing.
+The herpes virus is most easily spread when a blister is present, but it is often spread at other times, too.
 Some people notice itching, tingling or other sensations before they see blisters or sores on their skin.
 These are called prodromal symptoms and they are a warning that the virus may be present on the skin.
 Herpes is most likely to be spread from the time these first symptoms are noticed until the area is completely healed and the skin looks normal again.
-Sexual contact, including any oral, vaginal or anal contact, poses a very clear risk of transmitting the virus to your partner during this time.
+Sexual contact, including any oral, vaginal or anal contact, poses a very clear risk of transmitting the virus to a partner during this time.

-In addition, it is possible to spread the infection from one part of the body to another by touching the blisters, so be sure to wash your hands thoroughly or wear gloves if applying lotions or creams.
+In addition, it is possible to spread the infection from one part of the body to another by touching the blisters, so be sure to wash your hands thoroughly or wear gloves if applying lotions or creams during an outbreak.
 Avoid touching your eyes after touching lesions.

 Although herpes is most contagious when symptoms are present, it can also be transmitted during asymptomatic periods.
 Recurrences may go unrecognized by the infected person because they may be mild, atypical or in areas that are difficult to see (such as the cervix or the anus).
 Current research shows that the virus can also be shed without causing any symptoms.
 Many people are totally unaware that they have the herpes virus.